pathint/reoa/README.md

+## Update on Nov 12, 2022
+Users are advised to use the updated RankCompV3 algorithm (https://github.com/pathint/RankCompV3.jl) which is implemented with Julia.

 # Relative Expression Ordering Analysis (REOA) package

 This program implements the original RankComp and the RankCompV2 algorithms to detect the dysregulated genes.
 It is applicable to gene expression, methylation and other gene microarray data sets.
 Both large-scale cohort and individual samples or small-scale cell-line samples with two or three technical replicates can be analyzed.

 Besides the main program, `reoa`, this package also includes several derivative programs which apply the method to specific scenarios.